-Woolloongabba is approximately 2 square kilometres in size and the suburb has two parks.
+Woolloongabba is approximately 2 square kilometres in area, and the suburb has two fine parks.

-Unsurprisingly the predominant age group in Woolloongabba is the 25-35 years bracket.
+Unsurprisingly, the predominant age group in Woolloongabba is the 25-35 years bracket.
 Households in the suburb largely comprise couples who are likely to be repaying between $1800 and $2400 per month on mortgage repayments.